Learn-React-With-Harshi/chapter-03-laying-the-foundation/theory-assignment.md

 ## Theory Assignment: `Chapter - 02 Igniting React App` (31/12/2022)

 ### 1. What is `JSX`?
+`JSX` is neither a string nor a html tag but a syntactic sugar for the React object.
+It is a `html-like syntax` inside `js` code for creating react elements.
+By using JSX, instead of writting markup (html) and logic(js) separately, the separation of concerns (SoC) is emphaized based on loosely coupled units called 'Components' which contains both.
+Broswer does not understand JSX and a transpiler/compiler is required to convert this to browser understandable js code.
+Eg: Babel

+JSX ------> React.createElement() -----> React element ----> Object to be rendered in the DOM

 ### 2. Superpowers of JSX
+- JSX as variables
+- js expressions in jsx
+- Attributes in JSX
+- Props in JSX

 ### 3. Role of type attribute in script tag ?
 What options can I use there ?